julianrod04/HondaAI/CARLA-sim/README.md

 4. Install NVIDIA Drivers, CARLA, and other required software
 5. Start CRD, Log into GitHub, Setup CARLA
 6. Run CARLA Server and Player
+7. FAQ

+TODO :
+CLARIFY GPU TAB DURING VM CONFIG CREATION

+SYNCHRONIZE CLIPBOARD FOR CRD

+FAQ
+HOW WILL THIS CHARGE ME
+HOW DO I COPY PASTE
+WHERE DO I START THE VM

 ## 1. Introduction